rposchinger/OpenMTD/README.md

 * /MTG/ Moving Target Gateway (Relevant for NAS / PH)
 * /MTC/ Moving Target Controller (Relevant for NAS)

+## Virtualized Testbed
+The virtualized GNS3 testbed will be available soon.

 ## Legal Advice
 THIS REPOSITORY AND EVERY SCRIPT INCLUDED IN IT IS FOR EDUCATIONAL AND TESTING PURPOSES ONLY.
 THE OWNER NOR ANY CONTRIBUTOR IS NOT RESPONSIBLE